Saturday, December 14, 2024

 Making some simple word edits can turn a flat scene into one that sings.

-Back when I was first learning how to write and trying to figure it all out, one of my favorite things to discover was a great writing tip.
-The tips that I could immediately apply to my work and see actual improvement were the best.
-I got especially excited over lists of words or specific examples, because I could do a search and find the weak areas right away.
+Back when I was first learning how to write, I loved discovering a great writing tip--the ones I could immediately apply to my work and see actual improvement were the best.
+I got especially excited over lists of words or specific examples, because I could search and find the weak areas right away.
 Which is probably why I like to do a lot of lists and examples now in my own articles.

 While there's nothing inherently wrong with a "weak word," they do tend to hang around trouble areas--just like those red flag words with show, don't tell.
-They're good places to start looking when something feels off in your work or you're getting negative feedback.
-If you're just looking for the next step to improve your craft, these are good words to search for to find possible places to revise.
+They're good places to start when something feels off in your work or you're getting negative feedback and aren't sure why.

-Let's a take a peek at a few of those "weak area words" that often pull readers out of a story.
+Let's a take a peek at a few of the more common troublemakers that often pull readers out of a story.

 1. As